-We and King have a strategic alliance to develop and commercialize Remoxy and up to three other abuse-resistant opioid painkillers.
+We and King have a strategic alliance to develop and commercialize Remoxy and up to three other opioid painkillers designed to reduce potential risks of unintended use.
 In connection with the strategic alliance, we recognize program fee revenue, collaboration revenue and milestone revenue.
-Program fee revenue is derived from the upfront payment from King and is recognized ratably over our estimate of the development period of four drug candidates expected to be developed under the strategic alliance with King.
+Program fee revenue is derived from the upfront payment from King and is recognized ratably over our estimate of the development period of the four drug candidates expected to be developed under the strategic alliance with King.
 We currently estimate the development period for all four expected drug candidates to extend through September 2014.
 We review the estimated development period on a quarterly basis and change it if appropriate based upon our latest expectations.
 Deferred program fee revenue represents the amount of the upfront payment that has not yet been recognized as revenue.